vogelito/glacierprotocol/_docs/overview/attack-surface.md

 ### Physical failures

 * M paper keys are stolen by an attacker
-* All (or all but one) paper keys are lost or destroyed
+* (N-M+1) paper keys are lost or destroyed, making it impossible to achieve M signatories
 * An attacker with physical line-of-sight to the laptop takes a photo of the screen while sensitive data is displayed
 * Malware on the quarantined machines writes sensitive data to persistent media (USB or laptop hard drive) AND the hardware is physically stolen afterward

 ### CryptoGlacier protocol failures
 * CryptoGlacier hosting (i.e. DNS, Github, website hosting, etc.) is compromised